cferdinandi/reef-js/content/_index.md

 <h1 class="text-xlarge margin-bottom-small">Reef</h1>

-<p class="text-large">A lightweight library for creating reactive, state-based components and UI.</p>
+<p class="text-large">A lightweight library for creating reactive, state-based UI.</p>

 Reef is a simpler alternative to React, Vue, and other large frameworks.